 Windmills have been in use since 2000 B.C. and were first developed in Persia and China.
 Ancient mariners sailed to distant lands by making use of winds.
 Farmers used wind power to pump water and for grinding grains.
 Today the most popular use of wind energy is converting it to electrical energy to meet the critical energy needs of the planet.

-Wind energy is underutilized as of now and holds tremendous potential for the future.
+4M Eco-Engineering Build Your Own Wind Turbine: Wind energy is underutilized as of now and holds tremendous potential for the future.
 Though there has been a 25% increase in wind turbine use in the last decade, wind energy still provides only a small percentage of the energy of the world.

-Wind energy is the fastest growing mode of electricity production across the planet.
+Wind energy is the fastest-growing mode of electricity production across the planet.
 In 2012, $25 billion was spent on wind energy investment.
 Modern turbines harness over 15 times the electricity generated in 1990.